openstack-archive/tripleo-docs/deploy-guide/source/features/security_hardening.rst

 .. note::
-   Operators should select their own required AIDE values, as the example list above is not activley maintained or benchmarked.
+   Operators should select their own required AIDE values, as the example list above is not actively maintained or benchmarked.
 It only seeks to provide an document the YAML structure required.

 If above environment file were saved as `aide.yaml` it could then be passed to